Grids#

 std downsampling

 Here the default downsampling function mean renders a faithful size-reduced version of the original, with all the raster grid points that overlap a given pixel being averaged to create the final pixel value.
-The min and max aggregation functions take the minimum or maxiumum, respectively, of the values overlapping each pixel, and you can see here that the min version has larger light-blue regions towards the upper right (with each pixel reflecting the minimum of all grid cells it overlaps), while the max version has larger dark-blue regions towards the upper right.
+The min and max aggregation functions take the minimum or maximum, respectively, of the values overlapping each pixel, and you can see here that the min version has larger light-blue regions towards the upper right (with each pixel reflecting the minimum of all grid cells it overlaps), while the max version has larger dark-blue regions towards the upper right.
 The mode version computes the most common value that overlaps this pixel (not very useful for floating-point data as here, but important for categorical data where mean would not be valid; in that case you can also use first or last to take the first or last value found for a given pixel).
 The std version reports the standard deviation of the grid cells in each pixel, which is low towards the lower left where the function is smooth, and increases towards the upper right, where the function value varies significantly per pixel (i.e., has many samples in the original grid with different values).

 The differences between min and max are clearer if we look at a regime where the function varies so much that it can only barely be faithfully be represented in a grid of this size: